remarkjs/remark-lint/readme.md

 ### Hello
 ```

-## Combining with other plug-ins

-As noted above, **mdast-lint** is just an **mdast** plugin.
-Meaning, you
-can use other plug-ins together with it.
-Such as [mdast-toc](https://github.com/wooorm/mdast-toc),
-which will generate a table of contents for you.

-However, these plug-ins will generate new nodes in the syntax tree, nodes
-which previously weren’t available: thus, they have no positional information,
-and **mdast-lint** cannot warn you about them.

-Therefore, you need to do two things:

-*   Process the files twice (this is similar to how LaTeX works);
-*   Ensure **mdast-lint** runs before the plug-in’s which generate content.

 ## Using mdast to fix your markdown

 One of **mdast**’s cool parts is that it compiles to very clean, and highly